Travelling overseas: liquids, aerosols and gels

 - travelling on the domestic leg of a flight departing from an Australian international terminal, e.g. passengers departing Sydney international airport on a flight to Melbourne.

 These restrictions are strictly applied.
 Security screening officers have the final say if there is any doubt about what items can be carried onboard.
-These restrictions do not apply to checked baggage.

 You are also advised to check the dangerous goods restrictions.